 - Feeding: Feeding is carried out every two weeks from early spring until autumn with complex fertilizers or special fertilizers for growing bonsai.
 In winter, fertilization is reduced to once a month (during irrigation).

 - Crown formation: how to form a crown so that it would meet your aesthetic requirements or was similar to bonsai?
 In fact, it will not be a problem, because Ginseng shoots are very plastic and can be manipulated.
 If you like a more ramified crown, then you should cut the tip of the tree, leaving only 5 cm long shoots.
 You can form a crown in the direction of growth of the largest branch.
-Also use the wire to

 Also frequent pruning is necessary to make the bonsai turn out like a picture.
 Every 6 – 8 leaves should be cut to 2 pieces.